bjsulli3/Truncated-Distributions/README.md

 # Truncated-Distributions

 This repository contains an easy to function to sample from truncated distributions in Python.
-This functionality is well supported in the R and Julia ecosystem, but I have found Python implementations lacking.
+This functionality is well supported in the R and Julia ecosystems, but I have found Python implementations lacking.
 This function supports the APIs found in numpy.random and scipy.stats.

 The `trunc()` function takes four arguments: